-This bill would require the custodian of records within a county welfare agency or department to disclose, within 5 days from a request, or upon substantiation-or inconclusiveness, specified records, subject to the redaction of certain identifying personal information, of child abuse or neglect that results in the death of a child.
+This bill would require the custodian of records within a county welfare agency or department to disclose, within 5 days from a request, or upon substantiation, specified records, subject to the redaction of certain identifying personal information, of child abuse or neglect that results in the death of a child.

-This bill would also require all county welfare agencies and departments to notify the department State Department of Social Services, as provided, of all child fatalities that occurred within its jurisdiction that were the result of child abuse or neglect, and would require the department State Department of Social Services to establish a procedure for that notification.
+This bill would also require all county welfare agencies and departments to notify the State Department of Social Services, as provided, of all child fatalities that occurred within its jurisdiction that were the result of child abuse or neglect, and would require the State Department of Social Services to establish a procedure for, and annually report on, that notification, as specified.
 The bill would also require the State Department of Social Services to adopt emergency regulations to implement the above-described changes, as specified, which regulations would be excepted from the rulemaking provisions of the Administrative Procedures Act.